The Importance of Extracurricular Activities in College Admissions

 We, therefore, ask our students to adhere to the principles of Thoughtful Leadership, Focused Diversity, and Reasoned Passion.

 - Thoughtful Leadership.
 We demand students to not only participate in their favorite activities but also to become leaders rather than passive members.

 - Focused Diversity.
 We advise our students to focus their efforts to allow the greatest chance of accomplishment and reward from their activities.
 Passive membership to 10 school clubs does nothing for the resume, while active leadership in a selected few activities tells the college admissions about the students’ passions.

 - Reasoned Passion.
 We demand purpose to our “madness”.
 Why do we spend 3 hours a day, 5 days a week practicing basketball?
 Why do we run around, writing 100 pages proposals to raise funds for a particular cause?
 The admissions office wants to know not only WHAT we do with our spare time, but WHY we do what we do.
 We must have a firm reason for the choices we make, and these reasons cannot be simply “to get into college”.

 The Bottom-line from The Edge: Start early, be passionate, stay committed, and lead the pack.

 About The Edge

-The Edge Learning Center is Hong Kong’s premier Test Preparation, Academic Tutoring, and Admissions Consulting services provider.
+The Edge Learning Center is Hong Kong’s premier Test Preparation, Academic Tutoring, and Admissions Consulting services, provider.
 Founded in 2008, The Edge has helped thousands of students improve their ACT and SAT scores as well as their IB and AP grades.
-The AC team has just finished off a very successful year in which 84.62% of their clients were accepted into one of their top 3 schools and an astounding 48.15% of their Ivy Plus* applicants were accepted.
-(The general acceptance rate was only 7.61% last year) Check out the rest of our 2017 Admissions Results!
+The Admission Consulting team has just finished off a very successful year.
+Check out the latest Admissions Results!